 For any task that’s done frequently especially, work instructions are a game-changer.
 They ensure consistency and minimize errors, especially when dealing with new hires or covering for absent staff.

 Take customer service roles for example, work instructions ensure that customer service reps follow consistent procedures when handling inquiries and resolving issues.
-This reduces call times, increases the number of customers served and frees up time for complex situations.
+This improves call center quality reduces call times, increasing customer throughput, letting you focus more on complex issues.

 In some industries, specific regulations or standards need to be followed.
 Work instructions help guarantee that employees are fulfilling these requirements consistently.